vredcloudsec/blog/_posts/2018-02-20-base64-encoding.md

   - basics
   - encoding
 teaser: /assets/images/url-encode_reduced.png
+excerpt: "URL encoding replaces special characters in URLs, ensuring proper navigation, web security, and making the internet accessible for all."
 ---

 Imagine this: You're about to send a fancy digital invitation to your friend, filled with emojis, cool graphics, and an awesome GIF of a cat doing a backflip.
 But as it whizzes through the internet, your perfect invite turns into a jumble of nonsense.
 Not cool, right?